-How do I apply to the graduate program in economics?
+How do I apply to the Graduate Economics Program?

-You can find the online application form at https://grad.ncsu.edu/apply/.
+You can find the online application form at The Graduate School Application Management.
 To start your application, choose “APPLY NOW!” and click “Create Account.”
 Once you create your applicant account, you will see a message that acknowledges the activation of your account and provides a link for you to begin the application process.
 You will receive an e-mail containing the PIN and password you need in the future to return to your online application and check its status.

 Do you accept paper applications?

 We do not.
 The Graduate School at NC State University accepts applications submitted through their online system only.

 The PhD program admits students beginning in the fall semester only, while the Master’s program admits students beginning in both the fall and spring semesters.

 Students applying for the doctoral program who wish to be considered for funding must submit a completed online application by January 1.
 (Masters students are not eligible for funding.)
 All other applications — including masters program applications — are due by June 15.
 Please note that the application must be complete, with all components of the application received by the Graduate School by the deadline date.
 This includes payment of the application fee and letters of recommendation.
 Students should periodically check the completeness of their application using the online application tool to ensure that the deadline is met.

 When will I be notified about an admissions decision?